Brexit in the balance: Johnson warns parliament ahead of crunch votes

 In a sign of the frustration in Brussels, European Commission President Jean-Claude Juncker said Brexit was a waste of time and energy and that the European Parliament could only approve Johnson’s deal after the British parliament.

-Brexit Party leader Nigel Farage told the EU parliament that another delay was on the cards.
+Anti-EU campaigner Nigel Farage, whose Brexit Party won the most British seats at European elections this year, told the EU parliament that another delay was on the cards.

-Johnson faces legislative booby traps at every juncture, but the opponents of Brexit are also deeply divided - one of the main reasons their campaign to “Remain” failed in the 2016 referendum.
+Johnson faces legislative booby traps at every juncture, but the opponents of Brexit are also deeply divided - one of the reasons their campaign to “Remain” failed in the 2016 vote.

 Still, Johnson is asking a divided parliament where he has no majority to approve in just three days one of the most important pieces of legislation in recent British history.

-The so-called WAB (Withdrawal Agreement Bill) will have less time for debate in the House of Commons than a law to ban the use of wild animals in circuses, according to the Institute for Government.
+If his accelerated timetable were adopted, the so-called WAB (Withdrawal Agreement Bill) would have less time for debate in the House of Commons than a law to ban the use of wild animals in circuses, according to the Institute for Government.

 Previous bills to implement major European treaties have taken 10 to 40 days to get through parliament.
 Government ministers said parliament has enough time to discuss every intricacy of Brexit.

-The opposition Labour Party will vote against both WAB and the timetable, The Times’s political editor said.
-The Northern Irish Democratic Unionist Party are also likely oppose both, a UTV reporter said.

-Additional reporting by Andrew MacAskill and William James in London and John Chalmers in Brussels; writing by Guy Faulconbridge; editing by Giles Elgood, Larry King
+Additional reporting by Andrew MacAskill and William James in London and John Chalmers in Brussels; writing by Guy Faulconbridge; Editing by Giles Elgood, Larry King, Peter Graff